Jeff Hanson (music executive)

-Jeff Hanson is an artist / producer manager, having founded JHMP in 1997.
-Record company executive & A&R consultant, and founder and chief of the Silent Majority Group label.
+Jeff Hanson is an American music industry executive.
+He is the founder and CEO of the Silent Majority Group label.

 He got his start as a classic alternative DJ, club owner, and concert promoter.
-He is the former manager of Creed, Paramore, Alter Bridge and Sevendust, and the company JHMP currently manages Veio, Lotus Crush, and Terry McDermott(Runner up on The Voice) and producer Peter Klett(Candlebox).
-The new Nashville office, under the name RCKSTRS INC. manages Cordell Winter, Lucid Illusion, Scotty Austin (ex Saving Abel) and Producer Malcolm Springer.
-In 2006 he set up the independent Orlando, Florida-based label Silent Majority Group, which has released albums from Framing Hanley, Candlebox, Tantric, Brother Sundance, Blacklite District, One Day Alive, and Veio.
+He is the former manager of Creed, Paramore, Alter Bridge and Sevendust, and the company JHMP currently manages Lotus Crush, and Terry McDermott (Runner up on The Voice) and producer Peter Klett(Candlebox)among others.
+In 2006 he set up the independent Orlando, Florida-based label Silent Majority Group, which has released albums from Framing Hanley, Candlebox, Tantric, Brother Sundance, Blacklite District, and Veio.

 Career

-Hanson discovered Creed in December 1996 when they played live at Floyd's Music Store in Tallahassee, Florida.
+Hanson discovered Creed in December 1998 when they played live at Floyd's Music Store in Tallahassee, Florida.
 At the time the band was unknown and their set-list contained mostly covers and two original songs.
-Jeff signed Creed to his artist management company, and A&R'd and managed Creed from that point on.
-Soon after he asked friend John Kurzweg, to produce the band's first record and according to Jeff, in an interview with HitQuarters, the album cost only $6,000 to make and eventually sold around 6 million copies.
+Hanson signed Creed to his artist management company, and A&R'd and managed Creed from that point on.
+Soon after he asked friend John Kurzweg, to produce the band's first record and according to Hanson, in an interview with HitQuarters, the album cost only $6,000 to make and eventually sold around 6 million copies.
 Creed went on to sell over 35 million records and millions of tickets worldwide.
-During this time, Jeff Hanson served as executive producer of both The Scorpion King and Scream 3 soundtracks.
-Jeff also served as A&R consultant for Island Def Jam during Lyor Cohen’s tenure in the early 2000s.
-Shortly after forming JHMP Jeff also took on artists: Sevendust, Alterbridge, Virgos Merlot and Full Devil Jacket.
+During this time, Hanson served as executive producer of both The Scorpion King and Scream 3 soundtracks.
+Hanson also served as A&R consultant for Island Def Jam during Lyor Cohen's tenure in the early 2000s.
+Shortly after forming JHMP Hanson also took on artists: Sevendust, Alterbridge, Virgos Merlot and Full Devil Jacket.